Since 2017, Natalie Higgins has fought for Leominster and its residents in the Massachusetts State Legislature.

-Natalie volunteers at Pathways for Change where she initially served as a counselor for victims of sexual violence.
+Natalie volunteered at Pathways for Change where she initially served as a counselor for survivors of sexual violence.
 She also led Pathways' prevention programming, teaching local middle and high school students as a Teen Counselor and Educator.
-She continues to serve on Pathways' Board of Directors, where she was elected Vice President in 2015.
+She served on Pathways' Board of Directors, where she was elected Vice President in 2015.

 While in law school, Natalie secured a competitive Rappaport Fellowship in Policy and Law, where she worked in the Cabinet Affairs Office of Governor Deval Patrick, drafting best practices to protect non-student minors from sexual violence on public college campuses.
 Natalie also worked in the Worcester Juvenile Court, under the Honorable Carol A. Erskine and in the Elder Unit of Community Legal Aid.
 She participated in Northeastern’s Domestic Violence Clinic, providing support for Dorchester and Roxbury residents seeking restraining orders.
 Natalie even travelled to India as a recipient of the PHRGE (Program on Human Rights and the Global Economy) Fellowship where she worked with the Reproductive Rights Initiative of the Human Rights Law Network, advocating for the legal rights of women in India.